-The Stakeholder Map will be reviewed at least quarterly to ensure all relevant organisations and individuals with an interest in the project, or who can influence its adoption, are identified, and categorised appropriately.
-As the Stakeholder Map will identify the key organisations and contact points along with their type of interest they have the frequency and type of communications and engagements will be monitored and reported to the Project Management to ensure it continues to be appropriate for the sustainability and exploitation of the project.
-Where changes are revisions are required these will be reflected in the Dissemination and Communication Plan.
+The Stakeholder Map will be formally reviewed quarterly with pilot sites and consortium partners to ensure all relevant organisations and individuals with an interest in the project, or who can influence its adoption, are identified, and categorised appropriately.
+This will help the project ensure the frequency and type of communications and engagements continues to be appropriate for the sustainability and exploitation of the project.
+Where changes are revisions are required to communication, dissemination or engagement activities these will be reflected in the Dissemination and Communication Plan.